Psalm 35: defend me, my God

 Do you know that Jesus ran to His Father as well?

-Jesus is God incarnate; He could have taken all His stresses and worries and zapped them gone or fixed!
-Instead, He taught us to step away to some quiet place and reboot or "plug into" the source of all life and love and healing.
-Maybe His prayers sounded like David's psalms; maybe He and God just talked.
-I wish I could overhear that relationship.
+Jesus is God incarnate; He could have taken all His stresses and worries and zapped them gone or fixed.
+Instead, He taught us to step away to some quiet place and reboot or “plug into” the source of all life and love and healing.
+Maybe His prayers sounded like David’s psalms; maybe He and God just talked.

-David knew God had in under control.
+David knew God had it under control.
 God would defend David; that He would defend the righteous.
 David believed this and claimed this.

 When we are down and distressed, we need to remember this: that God is Sovereign.
 He is in control of our lives and our futures.
 As Christians, fundamentally we believe that He will never leave us and will raise us up to His Glory.